-- A strong pace of new equity issuance in the U.S. in 2013 with 126 IPOs on The NASDAQ Stock Market, up from 72 in 2012.
-IPO activity improved in the Nordics with 14 IPOs in 2013 compared to six IPOs in 2012 on the exchanges that comprise NASDAQ OMX Nordic and NASDAO OMX Baltic: - Average daily matched equity options volume for our three U.S. options exchanges increased 3.3% in 2013 compared to 2012, while overall average daily U.S. options volume increased 0.7%.
-The increase in our average daily matched options volume was driven by an increase in our combined matched market share for our three U.S. options exchanges of 0.7 percentage points as well as a slight increase in overall U.S. options volume: - Average daily matched share volume for all of our U.S. cash equity markets decreased by 13.1%, while average daily U.S. share volume fell by 3.9% relative to 2012.
-Volatility, often a driver of volume levels, was lower in 2013 than 2012.
-Losses in matched share volume were due to both lower U.S. consolidated volume and a decrease in matched market share from 20.8% in 2012 (NASDAQ 17.0%; NASDAQ OMX BX 2.7%; NASDAQ OMX PSX 1.1%) to 18.8% in 2013 (NASDAQ 15.6%; NASDAQ OMX BX 2.5%; NASDAQ OMX PSX 0.7%); - Continuous cost focus in the industry has further increased the growth of our NASDAQ Basic product, which is a low cost alternative to the consolidated tape.
-The number of NASDAQ Basic subscribers increased 128% in 2013 compared to 2012; - An increase in Information Services revenues of 8.9% in 2013 relative to 2012, primarily due to increases in both U.S. market data products and index licensing and services revenues; - A 4.4% decrease relative to 2012 in the average daily number of cash equity trades on our Nordic and Baltic exchanges; - A 6.9% increase relative to 2012 in the SEK value of cash equity transactions on our Nordic and Baltic exchanges; - A decline of 1.0% experienced by our Nordic and Baltic exchanges relative to 2012 in the number of traded and cleared options, futures and fixed-income contracts (excluding Finnish option contracts traded on Eurex); - Intense competition among U.S. exchanges and dealer-owned systems for trading volume and strong competition between multilateral trading facilities and exchanges in Europe for trading volume; - · Globalization of exchanges, customers and competitors extending the competitive horizon beyond national markets; and - Market trends requiring continued investment in technology to meet customers' demands for speed, capacity, and reliability as markets adapt to a global financial industry, as increasing numbers of new companies are created, and as emerging countries show ongoing interest in developing their financial markets.
+- A stronger pace of new equity issuance in the U.S. in 2014 with 189 IPOs on The NASDAQ Stock Market, up from 126 in 2013.
+IPO activity improved in the Nordics with 47 IPOs in 2014 compared to 14 IPOs in 2013 on the Nasdaq Nordic and Nasdaq Baltic exchanges; - Average daily matched equity options volume for our three U.S. options exchanges decreased slightly in 2014 compared to 2013, while overall average daily U.S. options volume increased 3.4%.
+The decrease in our average daily matched options volume was driven by a decrease in our combined matched market share for our three U.S. options exchanges of 1.0 percentage point; - Average daily matched share volume for all of our U.S. cash equity markets increased by 11.3%, while average daily U.S. share volume increased by 3.6% relative to 2013.
+Volatility, often a driver of volume levels, remained low in 2014.
+The increase in matched share volume was due to both higher U.S. consolidated volume and an increase in matched market share from 18.8% in 2013 (NASDAQ 15.6%; Nasdaq BX 2.5%; Nasdaq PSX 0.7%) to 20.2% in 2014 (NASDAQ 17.1%; Nasdaq BX 2.5%; Nasdaq PSX 0.6%); - Continuous cost focus in the industry has further increased the growth of our Nasdaq Basic product.
+The number of Nasdaq Basic subscribers increased 38% in 2014 compared to 2013; - A 13.5% increase relative to 2013 in the average daily number of cash equity trades on our Nordic and Baltic exchanges; - A 22.9% increase relative to 2013 in the SEK value of cash equity transactions on our Nordic and Baltic exchanges; - A decline of 8.4% in the average daily number of options and futures contracts traded on our Nordic and Baltic exchanges relative to 2013; - Intense competition among U.S. exchanges and dealer-owned systems for cash equity trading volume and strong competition between multilateral trading facilities and exchanges in Europe for cash equity trading volume; - · Globalization of exchanges, customers and competitors extending the competitive horizon beyond national markets; and - Market trends requiring continued investment in technology to meet customers' and regulators' demands as markets adapt to a global financial industry, as increasing numbers of new companies are created, and as emerging countries show ongoing interest in developing their financial markets.